Dear Conference Planner,

 to have the right ones form themselves into the proper pattern at the right moment.

-The Writing Toolbox 1: Model-based Writing Lessons from Charlotte and Ben
+Model-based Writing Lessons from Charlotte and Ben (Writing Toolbox #1)

-- Charlotte Mason and Benjamin Franklin offered simple, practical methods for using models to learn to write well.
+Charlotte Mason and Benjamin Franklin offered simple, practical methods for using models (excellent examples) to learn to write well.
 Their time-tested ideas have helped countless generations of students become confident, competent communicators.
-Join me to learn a four-stage model-based writing cycle that breaks projects into manageable pieces, encourages creativity, teaches orderly patterns of thought, and helps students—even struggling learners— master the mechanics of writing.
-[Focus: Parent Training, Language Arts, K-12]
+Join me to learn a four-stage model-based writing cycle that breaks projects into manageable pieces, encourages creativity, teaches orderly patterns of thought, and helps students—even struggling learners and reluctant writers— master the mechanics of writing.
+[Focus: Parent Training, Language Arts, K-12,Audience favorite!]

 Mr. McGuffey, Meet Charlotte Mason: Classic Techniques for Teaching Language Arts, Elocution, and More